MicrosoftDocs/mesh-docs/mesh/events-guide/customize-event.md

 > **Who should customize an event?**
 >
 > Anyone who has been invited as a **Co-organizer** can customize an event.
 Do this with
-> caution, knowing that any edits you make will affect the environment
+> caution, knowing that any edits you make will affect the Event or Event Template
 > that event participants will join in.

 ## Customization flow

-1. Open the Mesh app customize your **Event** or **Event template**.
+1. Open the Mesh app customize your **Event** or **Event Template**.

 1. **Add content** using the **Environment Editor** (or playable content uploaded from Unity to a custom environment).

 1. **Configure** content with the **Control Panel** for your live event.
-Ensure that you've added artifacts to the control panel to be used in the production of your event
+Ensure that you've added artifacts to the control panel to be used in the production of your event.

 1. **Save changes** in the **Event Customization** window.

 ## Customize your Event Template or Event